lifeiscontent/realworld/api/docs/feature-development/model.md

 ### Table schema

-at a high level, theses are the features we want to support:
+At a high level, these are the features we want to support:

 1. We want users to navigate to articles by a unique `slug`.
    1. This is a required feature, so it can't be `null`.